-We, the undersigned, being the two of the Directors of the Company, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 60 to 128 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the mber 2021 and of their financial performance and cash flows Signed on behalf of the Board of Directo 30 March 2022. ors in accordance with a resolution of the Directors dated TOH HONG CHYE DATO' SRI LEE SEE YANG KUALA LUMPUR Pursu STATUTORY DECLARATION ant to Section 251(1) of the Companies Act 2016 of Pegasus Heights Berhad, do solemnly a belief, the financial statements set out on po Director primarily responsible for the financial management nd sincerely declare that to the best of my knowledge and ages 60 to 128 are correct and I make this solemn declaration be and by virtue of the provisions of the Statutory Declarations Subscribed and solemnly declared by the abovenamed at Kuala Lumpur in the Federal Territory 30 March 2022)) TOH HONG CHYE Before me,
+We, the undersigned, being the two of the Directors of the Company, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 60 to 130 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2022 and of its financial performance and its cash flows for the financial year then ended.

+Group and of the Company as at 31 December for the financial year then ended. er 2022 and of its financial pertormance and its cash flows Signed on behalf of the Board of Directors i 21 March 2023 in accordance w rith a resolution of the Directors dated TOH HONG CHYE DATO' SRI LEE SEE YANG KUALA LUMPUR Pursuant to Se STATUTORY DECLARATION ection 251(1) of the Companies Act 2016 I, TOH HONG CHYE (MIA Membership No.: 1780 responsible for the financial management of Pothat to the best of my knowledge and belief, correct and I make this solemn declaration corthe provisions of the Statutory Declarations Act egasus Heights Be the financial stat nscientiously believ rhad, do solemnly and sincerely declare rements set out on pages 60 to 130 are Subscribed and solemnly declared by the abovenamed at Kuala Lumpur in the Federal Territory on 21 March 2023) TOH HONG CHYE Before me, Commissioner of Oaths